-A small castle was located near the village Sitanos of Sitia Region, namely Skalia.
+A small castle was located near the village Sitanos in Sitia province, namely Skalia.
 Skalia was a small village with a few residents built atop a mountain slope, where the outer walls of the houses formed a wall that surrounded the village, while from the north it was protected by cliffs.

 The residents of Skalia did usually act against the Turks.
 Thus, in the middle of the 18th century, the Sultan decided to exterminate them.
 2000 Turks were landed at Kato Zakros, guided by a local, recruited by force, and started trekking towards Skalia.
 However, at night, they stopped to sleep in the area "Mavra Homata".
 Then, the Greek guide took the opportunity to run and inform Skalians.
 Indeed, the Skalians ran to the Turkish camp before dawn and massacred all of them.